About MCPShim

 Every MCP tool becomes a regular CLI command.
 Your agent calls it the same way it calls any other program on the system.
 Arguments go in, results come out.
 No special protocol, no client library required.

-Auth is handled for you
+Auth is centralized

 Composable by nature